 One of the things about HVAC is that the technology hasn’t moved as fast as many other fields, especially fields that are computer science related.
 How many computer technicians get hired to work on ten or fifteen year old computers, not many.
 But in the HVAC field many units are ten fifteen years old, some older, and while new technology has come along it is no were near a dramatic a change as many other things.

-So basically when looking for a book on heating and cooling depending on the subject, the date the book was written often doesn’t matter.
+So basically, when looking for a book on heating and cooling depending on the subject, the date the book was written often doesn’t matter.
 Find one that fits your need and price range.
-Plus be sure to read through the Amazon reviews to see what others are saying about it.
+Plus be sure to read through the Amazon or other reviews to see what others are saying about it.